thanbimp/java_customer_management/README.md

 ```

 ## Progress:
-Around 50%,new contract fully implemented,discount calculation missing from new customer profile
+Around 75%,discount calculation missing from new customer profile

 ## Details
 ### 1.Make new customer profile